 CalAnimals provides trainings throughout the year for California animal welfare professionals.
-Our annual Animal Care Conference draws over 500 attendees who gather to learn, network, and develop information and skills to bring back to their work.
+Our Animal Care Conferences have drawn over 700 attendees who gather to learn, network, and develop information and skills to bring back to their work.
 Our Animal Law Enforcement Training Academies, in partnership with Marin Humane and San Diego Humane Society, are the go-to training programs for animal control officers and humane officers throughout California.
 Additionally, we provide one-day trainings and webinars.

 Below, you will also see euthanasia trainings provided by Renee Harris (Top2Cats Consulting) and Kim Lanham-Snyder (Marin Humane), instructors we have certified.

 Education & Training Resources

 Shelter Behavior with Kelley Bollen

 Registration remains open through Nov.
 30 * Hosted by CalAnimals

 Recordings will be available until January 15, 2022.

 6 week Shelter Behavior Seminar with Kelley Bollen, MS, CABC

 All shelter staff and volunteers will benefit from this excellent learning opportunity.
 Member pricing for the entire seminar is just $60 per person.